Cassik6/Card-Game/README.md

 # What does it do?

--Creates a deck of 52 distinct traditonnal cards and shuffles them.
+- Creates a deck of 52 distinct traditonnal cards and shuffles them.
--Creates 5 players and adds them to the Board.
+- Creates 5 players and adds them to the Board.
--Deals the 52 cards as equally as possible to the 5 players -As long as at least one player has a card, a new round will be started -Each round, each player who can will play a card.
+- Deals the 52 cards as equally as possible to the 5 players
+- As long as at least one player has a card, a new round will be started
+- Each round, each player who can will play a card.
--Prints the round, the players's plays and the amount oof cards left in each player's deck.
+- Prints the round, the players's plays and the amount oof cards left in each player's deck.
--When there are no more cards left to play.
+- When there are no more cards left to play.
 The game ends

 just launch the ´main.py´ file and enjoy